alexcthompson/Project2-UdacitySDC-Quarter1/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799 images
-* The size of the validation set is ?
+* The size of the validation set is 4410 images
-* The size of test set is ?
+* The size of test set is 12630 images
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+I quickly scanned through the data to assess the quality and character of it.
+I found two problems.

+First, the classes are extremely unbalanced, with the largest class having 2,010 images, and the smallest classes having less than 1/10th as many items in the training set: 180.
+As well, more than 80% of the images were assigned to the top 50% of classes.
+The chart below

+![Distribution of training data by classes][image1]

+I also randomly displayed about 100 signs (though this is not reflected in the final version of my notebook.)
+It was painfully obvious that a lot of the images were dark, low contrast, or just difficult to read.
+A challenge!

+![dark, low contrast sign][image2]

+Based on that, I decided to try out three ways of improving the data:

+1) Histogram equalization to increase contrast and so that each sign made full use of the available dynamic range.
+2) Rebalancing classes to have 2010 images each.
+3) In the act of rebalancing, creating new images for underrepresented classes.

+I will detail that in the next section.

+I noticed later that many people have made their images grayscale.
+Good idea, something I should have implemented but did not.

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+For equalization, I made use of the OpenCV library, trying out the function `cv2.equalizeHist` and the function `cv2.createCLAHE`.
+The former is a straight forward equalization function, whereas the latter allows equalizing different regions of the image.
+Below is an image giving a sign, the output of `cv2.equalizeHist`, and the output of `cv2.createCLAHE(clipLimit=4, tileGridSize=(3, 3))`:

+![Equalization examples][image3]

+I played with a few parameters and I decided that the setting above for `cv2.createCLAHE` most improved the image while keeping a natural look and feel.
+My reasoning was that, if the image looked natural, while being high contrast, this would keep most of the information while making it easier for convolutions to pick up features.
+In retrospect, having browsed a few other solutions, I think now that my reasoning was wrong, and a very high contrast grayscale image that had unnatural looking edges might have performed better.

+I then rebalanced classes by adding transformed examples of the existing examples.
+In other words, I took the signs in the underrepresented classes and added rotated and warped versions of these signs to the dataset until each class had 2010 members.
+To do this I initially looked for an existing library or implementation, and I chanced on [Alex Staravoitau's solution for this exact project](https://navoshta.com/traffic-signs-classification/).
+I made use of Alex's code, adding two of his functions to `tools.py` for warping and rotating signs by random amounts, and using them to add examples to my training set.
+Alex's solution was very impressive, with 99.3% accuracy, and given more time, I would certainly like to investigate some of his approaches more deeply.

+Finally, I normalized pixel values to the interval [-1, 1] to improve training.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.